 Writing portfolio

-Some additional examples of my publicly available writing:
+Other surviving examples of my publicly available writing include:

 CSS Basics: The Box Model, Margin, and Padding, a CSS3 tutorial.